 So why travel solo?
 Do you think I could have had this beautiful experience if I was with a travel buddy?

-There are so many advantages to traveling solo:
+There are so many advantages to travelling solo:

 FLEXIBILITY.
 FREEDOM.
 FUN

 March 2015 @ Orlando, Fl

 I call these the ‘F TRIO’ of travel

 ling, and they are the ultimate mantra to enjoy your trip!
 Taking on the world one country at a time can be so much easier if it is done on your own terms and at your own pace.
 There aren’t travel buddies you have to catch up with or vice versa- you have the freedom to create your own timeline as you go and do whatsoever pleases you.
 Selfish, but for all the good reasons!
 There’s nothing more fun than the combined feeling of freedom and flexibility- you become a metaphor for the flowing water.

 SAY GOODBYE TO THE COMFORT ZONE

 Travelling on your own will push you to talk to new people, try new things, eat different food, learn foreign languages, and best of all- experience their culture first hand.
 The urge to try the taco in the food truck you saw while you were passing by, the train ride that wasn’t on your list of itinerary, or even a detour to an old village that is in ruins now and you’ve only heard stories from locals about- travelling solo gives you the liberty to open up your mind to an infinity and act upon your curiosity.

 You will get to know yourself better when you breathe the air of a new city on your own.
 How?
 Every time you travel to a new country, you are on your own.
 You can either choose to stay in a hotel or go out and explore as much as you can; you could hike 5 miles and relax or you could go non-stop till you reach your destination- you can do whatever you want and be whoever you want when nobody is watching.